 A discrete type is a type that comes with a decider for its equality predicate.
 Concrete data types like the booleans or the numbers do have equality deciders.

-We also introduce option types, which are inductive types extending a given base type with a new element.
+We also considered option types, an inductively defined variant of sum types extending a given base type with a new element.
 Option types preserve discreteness of their base type.
-Based on option types we define finite types and finite cardinality.
+Based on option types one can define finite types.